pelagia123/todo-list-tutorial/ngrx/ACTIONS_REDUCERS.md

 You may see how we've defined all the reducers and actions on [Stackblitz](https://stackblitz.com/github/pelagia123/todo-list-tutorial/tree/ngrx-store/examples/5_01-store-setup).
 There are some additional changes, but we will go through them in the next step.

-I hope you've had fun during this part :sweat_smile:
+I hope you've had fun during this part 😅

 Before moving forward please install [Store Devtools](https://ngrx.io/guide/store-devtools) which will allow you test your code.